Government bad faith stops tenure review in its tracks

 A year later, in November 2007, Parker released the final Armstrong Report and confirmed that the Cabinet rejected its findings.

 From now on, he said, rents would be set using the Crown Law Office’s interpretation of the law, even though rents set using this formula would make some leases uneconomic.

 For lessees in this position he offered to reduce rents on a case-by-case basis in return for the lessees offering some of their interests (like access rights) back to the Crown, or undertaking extra landcare duties for the Crown.
 Accord chair Ben Todhunter strongly advised lessees not to accept this offer until a legal challenge to the Crown’s rent valuation methods could be heard by the courts.

 The correct rent-setting formula will now be determined by the Land Valuation Tribunal (LVT) or the High Court.
-Former lands minister Parker and Land Information New Zealand (the government agency that handles tenure review on behalf of the Crown) have agreed with the Accord on a suitable test case and the minister undertook on behalf of the government not to introduce legislation to parliament to overturn the court's decision.
+Minister Parker and Land Information New Zealand (the government agency that handles tenure review on behalf of the Crown) have agreed with the Accord on a suitable test case and the minister has undertaken on behalf of the government not to introduce legislation to parliament to overturn the court’s decision.

-The first hearings were held before the Otago Land Valuation Tribunal in October and November 2008.
-The final hearing is on 28 January 2009.
+The first hearing will be held by the Otago Land Valuation Tribunal in October 2008.

 The Brower campaign